MCT-master/mct-master.github.io/_posts/2020-12-10-pedal-applied.md

 ## Initial Proposals

-From the initial proposals we received from the Pedal team we selected two concepts we wanted to pursue, one to document the workflow of Pedal and suggest improvements, and the other, to draw from this experience and propose a prototype that would allow more than 2 users to collaborate.
+From the initial proposals we received from the Pedál team we selected two concepts we wanted to pursue, one to document the workflow of Pedál and suggest improvements, and the other, to draw from this experience and propose a prototype that would allow more than 2 users to collaborate.

 -   Research the workflow of Pedál by doing a collaborative project, document the process and suggest improvements for the partner
 -   Research and describe, and possibly prototype a multi-user (2+) functionality for Pedál

-We further refined these proposals after discussing it with the Pedal team and decided to take a three tiered approach, where each layer would provide insights unto the next.
+We further refined these proposals after discussing it with the Pedál team and decided to take a three tiered approach, where each layer would provide insights unto the next.
 Each of us tackled an angle of this project that we each had experience in and met throughout to discuss our findings and developments.
 Our research question was:

 ### How can Pedál develop towards a 2+ user functionality from the perspectives of workflow evaluation, user design, and implementation?